tennoz/linux-deployment/README.md

 -Give the grader the permission to sudo

--Change the SSH port from 22 to 2200

 -Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123)